Sheaf-Laplacian Obstruction and Projection Hardness for Cross-Modal Compatibility on a Modality-Independent Site: Framework and Setup

 where $E(V_+,V_-)$ is the set of cut edges. \end{proposition}

-\begin{remark} This shows obstruction can be large even when local fits are perfect.
-The magnitude depends on the site geometry (cut size), underlining why a fixed, modality-independent site is essential for comparability. \end{remark}
+\begin{remark} This shows that obstruction can be large even when local fits are perfect.
+Its dependence on the site geometry (cut size) makes a fixed, modality-independent site necessary for comparability. \end{remark}